 Certain courses, such as AIF’s Personal Trainer course, also have a strong business focus, with units addressing how to prepare for and set up your own fitness business, and the basic sales and marketing skills necessary to acquire clients.

 If you want to gain additional skills - and therefore a competitive edge - AIF’s Master Trainer Program™ assesses students on six additional criteria which, when achieved, will elevate you from being a standard trainer to an AIF Certified Master Trainer Level 1.
 This course primes students to become the best PT possible and is highly recognised and sought after by fitness industry employers.

 In order to study for your Certificate IV in Fitness you will first need to have completed either your Certificate III in Fitness (see above section ‘What qualifications do you need to be a personal trainer?)
-OR Fitness Essentials Prerequisites.
-The AIF’s Master Trainer Program™ conveniently includes both the Fitness Essentials Prerequisites AND Certificate IV in Fitness qualification.
+OR the relevant entry requirement units with supporting evidence.
+The AIF’s Master Trainer Program™ conveniently includes both the Certificate III in Fitness AND Certificate IV in Fitness qualification.
 You will also need to have up-to-date Provide First Aid and Provide CPR certificates.